semrush/intergalactic/website/docs/components/spin-container/spin-container.md

 @## Appearance

 - Spin is always placed in the center of the SpinContainer.
-- SpinContainer has overlay with transparency of 0.85.
+- For overlay under the SpinContainer use `--overlay-limitation-secondary` token.

 ![spin-container-dropdown](static/spincontainer-dropdown.png)